-In this post we’ll look at some of the cheapest and best cities to live in South America.
+We’re going to take a look at some of the best cities to live in South America.
 We’ve got five suggestions that might suit digital nomads or remote workers looking for a new base in South America.
 They offer both affordability in global terms and a higher quality of life than you might find in some of the continent’s other major cities.
-We also have a cost of living table featuring 20 large cities from across South America which should allow you to get an idea of how living costs compare from country to country.

 Buenos Aires, Argentina

 The Argentine capital is arguably the continent’s most exciting city to both visit and live.
-It’s a truly 24-7 place (when there’s not a pandemic going on!) with its famously late party culture ensuring Buenos Aires barely ever gasps for breath.
+It’s a truly 24-7 place with its famously late dinner and party culture ensuring Buenos Aires barely ever gasps for breath.

 Buenos Aires in many parts feels like an elegant European city but boasts the energy of New York and a truly Latin American soul.
 That blend of cultures and influences, combined with the vast size of the metropolitan region, ensures you’ll be spoiled for choice in terms of cafes to work in, restaurants to dine in and bars to drink in.
 For those who love truly big cities, it probably should be your first point of call when considering where to live in South America.

-The other positive, at least from the point of view of a foreigner moving there, is that Buenos Aires is seriously affordable, in large part due to the economic problems in Argentina and the severe deflation of the Argentine Peso.
+The other positive, at least from the point of view of a foreigner moving there, is that Buenos Aires is seriously affordable, in part due to the economic problems in Argentina and the severe deflation of the Argentine Peso in recent times.
 While those looking to find a job in the city will also see their relative income slashed as a result, those working online and earning in another currency should feel the benefits.

-Estimated Living Costs* – 750 US Dollars per Month
+South America Living Cost Index – 700 US Dollars per Month

-Once the home of Pablo Escobar and the infamous Colombian cartels, Medellin has reinvented itself in the 21st Century.
-Indeed today it is actually recognised as one of the safest cities in South America, and is perhaps the most popular destination on the whole continent for digital nomads.
+Once the home of Pablo Escobar and the infamous Colombian cartels, Medellin has reinvented itself in the 21st Century and is now one of the country’s best places to live.
+Indeed today it is also actually recognised as one of the safer cities in South America, and is perhaps the most popular destination on the whole continent for digital nomads.

 A major draw is unquestionably its affordability.
-South America is quite a cheap continent to live on the whole, certainly when compared to North America or Europe.
+South America is quite a cheap continent to live on the whole, certainly when compared to North America or the best places to live in Europe.
 Medellin is cheap even by South American standards with renting accommodation great value, even if you’re looking to live in the very heart of the city.

 Its burgeoning international, nomad scene is another draw and it’ll be easier to meet other people from different countries around the world than in other cities in Colombia.
 It feels like a city that is going places with loads of exciting new startups and projects to get involved with, while it’s also one of the cheaper places in South America to learn Spanish.

-Estimated Living Costs – 600 US Dollars per Month
+South America Living Cost Index – 700 US Dollars per Month

 At the other end of the cost scale, the Uruguayan capital Montevideo is a great option for anyone less conscious about saving money, and more interested in having a secure place to live with some benefits that you seldom find elsewhere in South America.